 Image copyright and plagiarism, for graphic designers, provide both opportunities and trials.
 It makes it easier for you to monitor your work.
 Most platforms are now scanning uploaded content to check if it is copyrighted.
 Therefore, it’s easier to infringe on others by copying your work.

 Likewise, copyright plays a critical role for designers working with multinational companies.
 It also provides you leverage when dealing with clients using your work.
 You can use copyright as leverage to anyone who wants to use your work for commercial use.

 Here are some copyright laws for art and design that they need to know:

 1. Copyright Ownership

-In Australia, the graphic designer owns the copyright to the material created, as long as it’s built on a freelance basis without terms indicating passing the ownership to the client.
-If you don’t have a written contract with your customer, ownership and licensing rights are yours.
-This includes logo, corporate image, and another piece of art.
+In Australia, the graphic designer owns the copyright to the material created, as long as it’s built freelance without terms indicating passing the ownership to the client.
+Ownership and licensing rights are yours if you don’t have a written contract with your customer.
+This includes a logo, corporate image, and other pieces of art.